Nagelteknolog / Nail technician

 2024-07-24

-eller i hela Sverige Visa alla jobb hos ViNguyen Beauty AB i Kalmar
+eller i hela Sverige Visa alla jobb hos WilliamsNails AB i Piteå

-Center Nail is looking for an ambitious nail technician to join our team.
-The person we are seeking should enjoy working in a beauty salong.
+Venus Nails salon is looking for an ambitious nail technician to join our team.
+The job is available in a full-time position.

 Desired Qualifications: